Ideas Grants

 The Ideas Grant scheme is to support innovative research projects addressing a specific question(s).
 The expected outcomes are:

 The Ideas Grant scheme is not intended to support research where a clinical trial or cohort study is the primary objective.
-Applicants seeking funding to conduct a clinical trial or a cohort study should apply, instead, to NHMRC’s Clinical Trials and Cohort Studies Grant scheme.
+Applicants seeking funding for a clinical trial or cohort study should apply to the NHMRC’s Clinical Trials and Cohort Studies Grant scheme.

-For further information please see the NHMRC website.
+For further information please see the NHMRC website and Grant Connect.

 Key dates